 Lending faculty expertise: The Wisconsin Idea Scholars Program, which was launched in 2011–12 to observe the Year of the Wisconsin Idea, connects community leaders from across the state with UW–Madison experts to promote discussion and tackle pressing challenges.

 Building Wisconsin’s economy: The university connected more than 500 companies, organizations, and individuals with campus business experts and resources in 2016.

 Promoting volunteerism: Through the Morgridge Center for Public Service, more than 1,700 students have logged more than 36,600 hours of service at food pantries, schools, programs for the elderly, and more.

-Providing continuing education: Continuing Studies offers some 670 noncredit courses and conferences each year for more than 14,000 lifelong learners, as well as online degrees, certificate programs, and free career counseling for thousands more.
+Providing continuing education: The Division of Continuing Studies offers some 670 noncredit courses and conferences each year for more than 14,000 lifelong learners, as well as online degrees, certificate programs, and free career counseling for thousands more.

 1861 – Wisconsin Alumni Association founded